When does vapor pressure deficit drive or reduce evapotranspiration?

 This analysis allows us to understand the theoretical shape of the ET response to VPD with environmental conditions held fixed.
-Accomplishing this with purely statistical methods applied to flux observations would be very difficult, given the relatively fast time scale of plant response and the non-stationarity of [solar forced] environmental conditions over the relatively coarse (half hourly) flux estimates (which is required to obtain robust eddy-covariance statistics).
+Accomplishing this with purely statistical methods applied to flux observations would be very difficult, given the relatively fast time scale of plant response and the non-stationarity of (solar forced) environmental conditions over the relatively coarse (half hourly) flux estimates (which is required to obtain robust eddy-covariance statistics).
 Our results on the shape of the ET-VPD curve with environmental conditions held fixed can be built upon with future work examining how changes in VPD and environmental conditions (e.g. soil water storage) feedback upon one another.
 In the soil water storage example, over very long time scales extremely high VPD perturbations coupled with no precipitation could result in decreases in soil water storage such that water becomes limiting.
-This could be represented by an extension of our framework in which uWUE is allowed to decrease with decreasing SWC, as observed in Sect. \ref{swc_section}.
-Here, we focus our results by assuming constant PFT-wide conditions to build baseline intuition for ET-VPD dependence.
-For most PFTs, the theory with plant function held fixed matches the leading order behavior of the observations where plant function varies (Sect. \ref{testing}).
+This could be represented by an extension of our framework in which $\lambda$ is allowed to decrease with decreasing soil water, increasing uWUE and decreasing g$_1$.
+Here, we focus our results by framing them with previous literature to build baseline intuition for ET-VPD dependence.